Verkhovna Rada: 1917–1990

-Post-Soviet period
+1990–present

-Until 24 August 1991, Verkhovna Rada kept the name Supreme Soviet of the Ukrainian SSR.
+Until 24 August 1991, the Verkhovna Rada kept the name Supreme Soviet of the Ukrainian SSR.

 The first partially free elections to the Verkhovna Rada and local councils of people's deputies were held on 4 March 1990.
-Although the Communist Party still remained in control, a "Democratic Bloc" was formed by numerous parties, including People's Movement of Ukraine (Rukh), Helsinki Watch Committee of Ukraine, Party of Greens of Ukraine, and many others.
+Although the Communist Party still remained in control, a "Democratic Bloc" was formed by numerous parties, including the People's Movement of Ukraine (Rukh), Helsinki Watch Committee of Ukraine, Party of Greens of Ukraine, and many others.

 The twelfth convocation of the Supreme Council of the Ukrainian SSR issued the Declaration of State Sovereignty of Ukraine on 16 July 1990, and declared Ukrainian independence on 24 August 1991, at approximately 6 p.m. local time.
 At the time, the Chairman of the Verkhovna Rada was Leonid Kravchuk.
 The Act of Ukrainian Independence was overwhelmingly supported in a national referendum held on 1 December 1991.
 On 12 September 1991, the parliament adopted the law "On the Legal Succession of Ukraine".
 Thus, the VR became the Supreme Council of Ukraine.

 The Constitution of Ukraine was adopted by the thirteenth convocation of the Verkhovna Rada on 28 June 1996, at approximately 9 a.m. local time.
-The parliament's fourteenth convocation officially changed the numbering of the convocations proclaiming itself the third (democratic and independent) convocation of the Verkhovna Rada.
+The parliament's fourteenth convocation officially changed the numbering of the convocations, proclaiming itself the third (democratic and independent) convocation of the Verkhovna Rada.
 After the Orange Revolution, constitutional amendments were adopted in December 2004, by the fourth (fifteenth) convocation of the Verkhovna Rada.
 On 1 October 2010, the Constitutional Court of Ukraine overturned the 2004 Amendments, considering them unconstitutional.
 On 21 February 2014, parliament reinstated the December 2004 amendments to the constitution.

 In 2017 and 2018, the website of the Verkhovna Rada was the most popular among all websites of the parliaments of UN member states.

+In 2025, the Rada resumed live broadcasts of parliamentary sessions following a three-year ban it imposed due to security reasons following the 2022 Russian invasion of Ukraine.

 Location

-The Verkhovna Rada meets in a neo-classical building on Kyiv's vulytsia Mykhaila Hrushevskoho (Mykhaila Hrushevsky Street) and Ploshcha Konstytutsii (Constitution Square).
-The building adjoins Mariinskyi Park and the 18th century Mariinskyi Palace, designed by Bartolomeo Rastrelli, which serves as the official residence of the President of Ukraine.
+The Verkhovna Rada meets in a neo-classical building within Constitution Square on Mykhaila Hrushevsky Street, Kyiv.
+The building adjoins Mariinskyi Park and the 18th-century Mariinskyi Palace, the official residence of the President of Ukraine.

-After the transfer of the capital of the Ukrainian SSR from Kharkiv to Kyiv in 1934, a whole set of government buildings was planned for the city.
-In 1936, a contest for the construction of the new parliament building was won by architect Volodymyr Zabolotny.
+After the transfer of the capital of the Ukrainian SSR from Kharkiv to Kyiv in 1934, several government buildings were planned for the city.
+In 1936, a contest for the construction of the parliament building was won by architect Volodymyr Zabolotny.

 The original building was constructed from 1936 to 1938.
-Having been destroyed in the Second World War, the building was reconstructed from 1945 to 1947, with the rebuilt glass dome one metre higher than the original.
+Destroyed in the Second World War, the building was reconstructed from 1945 to 1947.
+The rebuilt glass dome is one metre higher than the original.